 - Bed Each bed has an adjustable head and knee function.
 The bed will be kept in the lowest position with wheels locked for safety.
 Keeping the side rails up is advised. - Call button Ring the main station and a clerk or appropriate care provider will assist you. - Bathroom emergency bell Ring if you need assistance while in the bathroom. - Telephone For local calls in the 530 area code, dial "9" and the telephone number.
 For long distance dial "0" to reach the hospital operator. - Cellular phones are permitted in patient rooms.
 However, out of respect for other patients and to encourage an atmosphere of healing, please keep cell phones in silent or vibrate mode.
-We also encourage the use of texting whenever possible so as not to disturb other patients who are trying to rest. - Television As a courtesy to your roommate, please use ear phones when watching television.
+We encourage the use of texting, whenever possible, to minimize the disturbance to other patients who may be resting. - Television As a courtesy to your roommate, please use ear phones when watching television.
 Ear phones are available for your use.